 59. How to create a folder using Terminal?

 You have to use the mkdir command, to make a new folder.
 It will look like: ~$ mkdir newfolder.

 60. How to view the text file using Terminal?

-For viewing the text file, you have to go to a folder where text files are placed by using the cd command and after that type less filename.txt.
+To view the text file, you have to go to a folder where text files are placed by using the cd command, and after that type less filename.txt.

-61. How can you enable curl on Ubuntu LAMP stack?
+61. How can you enable curl on the Ubuntu LAMP stack?

 To allow curl on Ubuntu, you have to install libcurl, after completing the following command sudo service apache2 restart or sudo/etc/init .d /apache2 restart.

 62. How to enable root logging in Ubuntu?